 5. Remember Your Goal

-How to Use ProjectManager.com to Execute Your Small Business Plan
+How to Use ProjectManager to Execute Your Business Plan

-ProjectManager.com is an award-winning project management software that helps create, execute and track your business plan to ensure that it results in success.
-With it, you can lay out the day-to-day operations of your business, invite members of your team to collaborate and manage your resources.
+ProjectManager is award-winning project management software that helps create, execute and track your business plan to ensure that it results in success.
+With it, you can lay out the day-to-day operations of your business and invite members of your team to collaborate and manage your resources.

 Gantt Charts to Plan

-On our Gantt view, you can add tasks, their duration, and their priority and they will automatically populate the project timeline.
-With this powerful tool, you’ll be able to get a bird-eye view of your entire small business plan, laid out in chronological order.
+On our Gantt view, you can add tasks, their duration and their priority and this information automatically populates the project timeline.
+With this powerful tool, you’ll be able to get a bird’s-eye view of your entire business plan, laid out in chronological order.

 Dashboards to Track

-Plus, ProjectManager.com has unlimited file storage, so you can collect all the important documents for your small business plan in a central hub.
+Plus, ProjectManager has unlimited file storage, so you can collect all the important documents for your business plan in a central hub.

-ProjectManager.com is an award-winning, cloud-based project management software that offers small businesses all the tools they need to manage projects.
-Complete with Gantt charts, task lists, dashboards and more, ProjectManager.com gives teams the ability to plan, launch and report on projects from anywhere.
-This makes creating and collaborating on documents like a small business plan easier than ever before.
-Try ProjectManager.com for yourself with our free 30-day trial offer.
+ProjectManager is award-winning project management software that offers businesses the tools they need to manage projects.
+Complete with Gantt charts, task lists, dashboards and more, ProjectManager gives teams the ability to plan, launch and report on projects from anywhere.
+This makes creating and collaborating on documents like a business plan easier than ever before.
+Try ProjectManager for yourself with our free 30-day trial offer.